ikdashish/JsAndNodeInterviewPrep/node_concepts.md

 ### 2. Why use Node.js?
 Node.js makes building scalable network programs easy.
 Some of its advantages include:

-a.
+*.
 It is generally fast
-b.
+*.
 It rarely blocks
-c.
-It offers a unified programming language and data type
+*.
+It offers a unified programming language and data type *.
-d.
 Everything is asynchronous
-e.
+*.
 It yields great concurrency

 ### 3. How does Node.js work?
 A web server using Node.js typically has a workflow that is quite similar to the diagram illustrated below.
 Let’s explore this flow of operations in detail.